Want to checkout our Free Trial?

 3M Lawsuit- December 2023 Update

-The deal has a catch, though – if fewer than 98% of the eligible people agree to it, 3M has the right to cancel the whole thing.
-But Seeger is hopeful; he believes enough people will agree to the terms to make the settlement go through.
-This agreement aims to resolve one of the most significant legal battles in U.S. history, bringing justice to a massive group of individuals.
+The deal has a catch, though – if fewer than 98% of the eligible people agree to it, 3M had the right to cancel the whole thing.
+But Seeger was hopeful; he believes enough people will agree to the terms to make the settlement go through.
+The agreement aimed to resolve one of the most significant legal battles in U.S. history, bringing justice to a massive group of individuals.

 As of 3M lawsuit December 2023, 42,647 new cases were added to the 3M earplugs lawsuit.